 These are the night lights we use when we have guests, and they've been working out perfectly.

 2. Compact, Battery-Powered Alarm Clock

 You will be especially grateful for the guest room alarm clock if you have to drop off a guest at the airport for an early morning flight.
-This is a time when you are scarcely going to be functional enough to get yourself together, let alone have to go in and wake up your house guest!
+Speaking from experience, this is a time when you are scarcely going to be functional enough to get yourself together, let alone have to go in and wake up your house guest!

 3. Guest Towels

-It’s best to keep two towels especially dedicated to guests, if you can.
+It’s best to keep two towel sets especially dedicated to guests, if you can.
 That way, house guests can always be assured of having a fluffy, comfortable towel in non-faded colors, and this is certain to be appreciated when they are showering.

 Also, it helps you by not needing to worry whether the towels are in the laundry pile – with dedicated guest towels, you will always have them ready to go for house guests, even if you didn't have much warning.

 A large hardcover book pertaining to the region is very helpful to have on hand.
 Place it either on your coffee table in the living room, or in the guest room.
 That way, guests always have something to do in those odd moments here and there.

 The book needn’t necessarily outline any of the attractions in your area, but it should have plenty of pictures that let the reader get a feel for the area and hopefully learn something.
 For example, if you live in the Southwest, a book about cacti and desert plants will be intriguing to someone who isn’t familiar with the area.
 In any location, a book about local birds or plants is ideal.
 Alternatively, go for local cultural heritage, local architecture or local history.
 Just make sure it has large photographs and is inviting to the reader.
 There is no need to buy this type of book – your local library will almost certainly have a good selection to choose from that you can borrow with your library card.